Contact UsInvestorsCareersMediaScienceContact Us

 Project

 In phase one of the project UCLPartners, Pfizer Ltd. and Alliance healthcare collaboration successfully demonstrated the ability to bring together relevant stakeholders, including patients, to create a shared purpose for innovation and improvement in outpatient medicines provision.
 Findings from Phase 1 provided invaluable insights and demonstrated a commitment from the NCL (North Central London) system, Pfizer and Alliance, to move the project into Phase 2.
-Please see Phase 1 report for further detail.
+Please see Phase 1 executive summary and outcome report.

 Benefits